islet-project/assets/docs/user-guide.rst

        further details.

 .. [#] Therefore, the Secure Partition Manager must be enabled in TF-A for
-       Cactus to work.
+       any of the test Secure Partitions to work.
 Please refer to the `TF-A User guide`_ for further details.

 --------------